wuliwei9278/SSE/SSE-BPR/README.md

 * `--num_negative_samples` (default 3): number of random negatives sampled for each positive item
 * `--user_threshold` (default 1.0): with probability 1 - user_threshold to replace user index
 * `--item_threshold` (default 1.0): with probability 1 - user_threshold to replace item index

+For more details, refer to the original README in `qmf` folder or the original github repo.